jyoung4242/Game-Dev-Library/Game Systems/Shaders and Post Processors/CRT/readme.md

 This is a screen-space shader that runs once per frame on the final rendered image.
 Performance impact is minimal on modern hardware.

-## Requirements

-- ExcaliburJS 0.25.0 or higher
-- WebGL 2.0 support (all modern browsers)

 ## Technical Details

 The shader uses GLSL ES 3.00 and processes the final framebuffer with these effects in order: